Todd2112/My-Portfolio/reasoning-ai-chatbot/README.md

 This app is a **proof of concept** for a more transparent and reliable way to interact with AI coding assistants.
 Instead of blindly generating Python code, it first explains its reasoning — giving you visibility into the AI’s logic *before* any code is written.

-The goal is twofold:
-- Help users **understand and trust** what the AI is doing
-- Offer a **debug-first mindset**, where errors can be caught in the logic before they appear in the output

-Whether you're a learner, developer, or technical reviewer, this tool showcases how step-by-step reasoning can improve AI reliability, usability, and educational value.

 ### 🎯 Bonus: Two-for-One Learning
 Each interaction not only generates useful output — it doubles as a **training opportunity**: